 About the Fellowship

-Community Psychiatry PRIDE is currently accepting applications for a one-year postdoctoral fellowship position (reviewable for a second year).
+Community Psychiatry PRIDE is currently accepting applications for a one-year postdoctoral fellowship position (renewable for a second year).

-Our postdoctoral fellows work closely with Luana Marques, PhD, and Soo Jeong Youn, PhD, on several D&I projects focused on training and coaching paraprofessionals in the delivery of an evidence-based intervention to address the social emotional needs of at-risk youth.
+Our postdoctoral fellows will work closely with Soo Jeong Youn, PhD, and Luana Marques, PhD, on several dissemination and implementation projects focused on training and coaching paraprofessionals in the delivery of an evidence-based intervention to address the social emotional needs of at-risk youth.
 The projects include the collection and analyses of quantitative and qualitative data for program evaluation and research focused on evaluating implementation and clinical outcomes.